dedotfi/defi/README.md

-# de.fi
+# de.fi - Open Source Contribution for News Related to Decentralized Finance

 ## Help spreading Decentralized Finance

 Decentralized Finance is a new field, but quickly extending its tentacles through a myriad of new and diverse ideas, projects and services.
 The objective of this repository is to serve as a speaker for the community to pipe news to a common place with great visibility: the de.fi website.
+The de.fi website serves as a common place for distributing news on your defi project.
-People (or well educated robots) can submit their news, articles, projects or propositions related with Decentralized Finance here, and after a soft review, they will be forwarded to the de.fi website.
+People (or well educated robots) can submit their news (product launches, software upgrades), articles, projects or propositions related with Decentralized Finance here, and after a soft review, they will be forwarded to the de.fi website.

 ## The principles of de.fi
 Communities are built on principles, an the ones behind de.fi are: